Skip to main content

 Calling the DoObjectiveSequence Action

-If the objective has no end condition (and runs indefinitely) you will have to use the web UI to cancel the objective, or restart MoveIt Pro.
+With great power comes great responsibility.
+If in your code you use our SDK to call DoObjectiveSequence and then lose the goal handle for the action, you will no longer be able to cancel the running Objective.
+If the Objective has no end condition (and runs indefinitely) you will either need to use the web UI to cancel the Objective, or restart MoveIt Pro.

 Example Usage